-• Despite, in some cases, limitations on time, they should not and cannot simply 'cherry-pick' those aspects of ministry which they wish to be involved in - the needs of the parish must always be considered, as well as the needs of the SSM
+• They do not simply 'cherry-pick' those aspects of ministry which they wish to be involved in - the needs of the parish must always be considered, as well as the needs of the SSM.

-It is worth noting, the ultimate decision regarding the SSMs ministry within the parish, in terms of 'duties', rests with the Incumbent / Training Incumbent, although the SSM should 'lead' the formation of the agreement, as it is 'their' ministry, calling and vocation.
-However, for 'experienced' SSMs (those who have successfully completed IME), it may be that agreement can be reached where the SSM focusses upon particular aspects of ministry, to the exclusion of others.
+It is worth noting, the ultimate decision regarding the SSM's ministry within the parish, in terms of 'duties', rests with the Incumbent / Training Incumbent, although the SSM should 'lead' the formation of the agreement, as it is 'their' ministry, calling and vocation.
+However, for 'experienced' SSMs (those who have successfully completed IME), it may be that agreement can be reached where the SSM focusses upon particular aspects of ministry.

-The Bishop's Officer for Self-Supporting Ordained Ministry is available to advise and assist with the contents of role descriptions, including the specific expectations of scale and nature of parish responsibilities.
+The Bishop's Adviser for Self-Supporting Ordained Ministry is available to advise and assist with the contents of role descriptions, including the specific expectations of scale and nature of parish responsibilities.

 SSMs who work and/or see themselves as MSEs should make clear reference to this in their agreement, and ideally it is helpful to outline how the parish can support the MSE in their secular role(s).
+It may also be that some further 'agreement' is also negotiated with the workplace.